Joffreybvn/Joffreybvn/README.md

 ## Skills

 I'm a code enthusiast, curious about cutting edge technologies, and scientific discoveries.
-As autodidact and quick learner, I love to take on new challenges, especially when they are difficult.
+As autodidact and quick learner, I love to take on new challenges.
 I also like to discuss and share my knowledge in the fields I master.

 ### ML & Big data tools: